 Play and Art Therapy for Children

 With children I often make use of play and art therapy techniques.
 Children communicate through their play and art in ways they may not yet be able to do verbally.
 Many conflicts and issues can be addressed and resolved by working with the metaphors that emerge in natural play and art.
+Sometimes play therapy is directive with children who have experienced trauma or attachment losses, in order to introduce new concepts and possibilities for growth and healing.
 I will also make referrals as appropriate for other related services, and I may consult with others – pediatrician, teachers, other caregivers and other people or systems involved in the child’s world to develop a complete picture of each child’s resources and challenges.

 Contact me to inquire about therapy for children in Seattle.